JiaqiTu/EE629-Internet-of-Things/README.md

 * web camera monitor

-I want to set up a camera module to take photos or stream video and users can keep an eye on maybe their pets.
+I bought a Raspberry Pi camera module and want to set up to take photos or stream video and users can keep an eye on maybe their pets.

 * web temperature monitor